Monika Ivkic

-Monika Ivkic (born 6 June 1989), also known as Monice, is an Austrian pop singer best known for achieving fourth place in the fifth season of the German casting show Deutschland sucht den Superstar (DSDS).
+Monika Ivkic (born 6 June 1989), also known as Monice, is a Bosnian-born Austrian pop singer best known for achieving fourth place in the fifth season of the German casting show Deutschland sucht den Superstar (DSDS).
 She released her first album I'm Gonna Make It in 2009.
 After the end of Deutschland sucht den Superstar, she had a specially published book released that was sold in Germany and Austria.

 Early life

 Ivkic was born in Gradačac, Bosnia and Herzegovina and spent her early childhood in Bosnia and Herzegovina before moving to Vienna, Austria as a young child with her parents.
 She has German and Bosnian-Serb ancestry.
 At the age of 17, she dropped out of school and decided to pursue a career as a singer.

 Career

 2005–2007: Career beginnings

 At age 15, Ivkic participated in the German version of Popstars, a casting show broadcast by the German TV station ProSieben.
 After getting disqualified because she did not meet the minimum age requirement, she was invited to resubmit her application for the following season, where she progressed through the auditions but failed to make it to the finals.

 A year later, she took part in the fifth season of Starmania, a casting show broadcast by the Austrian TV station ORF.
 Her popularity soared when, in the following year, she qualified for the fifth season of Deutschland sucht den Superstar (DSDS), which is broadcast by RTL, and finished in fourth place.